aszwalek1/plant_recognition_web_app/README.md

 #### Update Plant:

-Plant image displayed, plant name and status can be edited, user nickname must be entered and match that of the original poster.
+The plant image is displayed.
+The plant name and status can be edited.
+The user nickname must be entered and match that of the original poster.

 ### Offline:
+SEE /Screenshots/offline-functionality.mp4

+Users must have visited these pages online to be able to view and use them offline.

+#### Home Page:

+Displays posts with photos that have been uploaded online.
+Can access plant page by clicking on 'more details'.
+Can acces new post page by clicking on 'new post'.

+#### New Post:

+Can create multiple posts with images offline and store in indexedDB.
+Can enter location coordinates.

+#### View Plant:

+Can view plant details as online.

 References :